k435467/react-game-schedule/README.md

 - TypeScript
 - React Router
 - Json-Server for a fake backend
-- Scroll dates or shedule on drag
+- Scroll dates or schedule on drag

 ## Usage